What are SAARC countries?

 SAARC stands for South Asian Association for Regional Cooperation.
 The association has eight South Asian nations under its umbrella; Afghanistan, Bangladesh, Bhutan, India, Nepal, Maldives, Pakistan, and Sri Lanka.
-Together, they form 21% of the world’s population, 3% of world’s land area, and 3.8% of the global economy.
+Together, they form 21% of the world’s population, 3% of the world’s land area, and 3.8% of the global economy.
 To learn about the groups, check our Country Groups section.

 The association was founded in Dhaka on December 8th, 1985.
 Its headquarters are located in Kathmandu, Nepal.
 The organization’s motto is to promote the development of regional and economic integration.

-There are Five broad spheres which SAARC countries agreed to cooperate:
+There are Five broad spheres in which SAARC countries agreed to cooperate:

 - Development of human resources